aryamccarthy/political-dynamics/docs/index.rst

-..
-Political Dynamics documentation master file, created by sphinx-quickstart.
+.. political-dynamics documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Political Dynamics documentation!
+political-dynamics documentation!
 ==============================================

 Contents: